 receive buffer.
 The receive buffer can then be read by application software.

 Parity checker calculates the parity of the data bits in incoming frames and compares the result with the parity bit from the serial frame.
 The result of the check is stored in the receive buffer or special register.
-Parity checked can be disabled if not used.
+Parity checking can be disabled if not used.

 Asynchronous Clock and Data Recovery